Alfresco/acs-packaging/docs/custom-transforms-and-renditions.md

 Local transforms by setting their corresponding property [localTransform.{transformer}.url=](#configure-a-t-engine-as-a-local-transform) value to an empty string.

-TODO
-* Talk about restarting pods or bouncing the repo

 ### Configure a pipeline of local transforms